pikovets/pikovets/README.md

 Java Developer
 --------------

-I'm a Java Developer with previous experience making games in Unreal Engine using C++ I am currently working on my own social network
+Greetings!
+I'm a Java Developer with a strong background in game development using C++ in Unreal Engine.
+Currently, I'm focused on crafting a cutting-edge social network.

 Technical Stack: